 Rutgers–Camden has identified four goals to advance the campus and provide a foundation for future growth.

 - Grow enrollment.
 Recruitment of new students, and retention of those enrolled at Rutgers–Camden, is at the top of the campus’ goals for this year.
-The Rutgers–Camden Enrollment Management and Student Affairs offices, in collaboration with the faculty, administration, and staff of undergraduate schools and colleges are working diligently to expand campus enrollments.
+The Rutgers–Camden Offices of Enrollment Management and Student Affairs, in collaboration with the faculty, administration, and staff, are working diligently to expand campus enrollments.

 - Enhance campus physical environment.
 An improved physical environment is already in progress at Rutgers–Camden.
-Recently, the campus enjoyed the opening of a stunning new dining hall, the unveiling of a striking public artwork, and the beginning of restoration to the Rutgers–Camden residential complex.
-Recent projects include significant renovations to the Gymnasium and opening new graduate housing at 330 Cooper, as well as a new Law School building and restored existing facility.
+Recently, the campus celebrated the groundbreaking for a state-of-the-art Nursing and Science Building.
+Recent completed projects include significant renovations to the Athletic and Fitness Center and opening new graduate housing at 330 Cooper, as well as a new Law School building and restored existing facility.

 - Advance Rutgers–Camden’s reputation.
 The campus will strive to better tell the Rutgers–Camden story to our constituents.
 A new branding and marketing campaign has been launched by Rutgers University, and improvements to web and social media resources are ongoing.